kalimag/obs-autogrid-script/README.md

 grids to maximize their size.

 Items are arranged based on their order in the source list.
 The topmost item will be the top-left item in the grid.
-Hidden items are ignored.
+Hidden items and grids are ignored.

 Multiple grids can be added to a scene.
 Items will be placed into the topmost grid that has a matching filter and has not reached its item limit.

-Grids will only arrange items that are in the same scene and at the same level of the hierarchy as the grid.
-That is, a grid placed directly in the scene will not arrange items in groups, and a grid inside a group will only arrange items in the same group.
-A grid can arrange the groups themselves.
+A grid placed directly in the scene will not arrange items inside groups, and a grid inside a group will only arrange items in the same group.
+A grid in the scene can arrange the groups themselves just like any other source.

 > **Warning** There is no undo support.
 Make sure to backup your scene collections in case
 > the script breaks or does something you don't intend it to.